bartbalaz/janus-container/README.md

 ## Solutions
 In an attempt to delay the STUN client probes we have configred the gateway to trickle the candidates, which was unsuficient.
 Therefore we have also added an addional 1s delay in the client (janus.js file) when processing the received trickle candidates from the gateway.
-While this is not an acceptable solution the problem appeared to be solve.
+While this is not an acceptable solution the problem appeares to be solved.
 1. The gateway sends the offer.
 1. The gateway starts trickling the candidates.
 But the processing of the received tricked candidates is delayed by 1s at the client.
 1. The client issues an answer.